- Encryption protects information, ensuring its confidentiality and integrity.

 Main types of encryption

-There are various encryption methods, but the most commonly used are divided into symmetric encryption y asymmetric encryption.
-Both serve the same purpose, but differ in the way they handle keys.
-To better understand these concepts, check out our guide on symmetric encryption y asymmetric encryption.
+There are various encryption methods, but the most commonly used are divided into symmetric and asymmetric encryption .
+Both serve the same purpose, but they differ in how they handle keys.
+To better understand these concepts, consult our guide on symmetric and asymmetric encryption.

 Symmetric encryption

-In symmetric encryption, both the transmitter such as receiver They use the same key to encrypt and decrypt information.
-It is a fast and efficient method, but its main drawback lies in the need for share the key safely.
-For a more detailed analysis, you can read about the .
+In symmetric encryption, both the sender and receiver use the same key to encrypt and decrypt the information.
+It's a fast and efficient method, but its main drawback lies in the need to share the key securely.
+For a more detailed analysis, you can read about [the topic of symmetric encryption].

 Examples of symmetric algorithms include: